 - Store leftover caulk, paint or primer at room temperature.
 Never subject any to freezing or high temperatures over 80 degrees.

-Wrapping up how to paint your RV interior walls and ceiling
+Wrapping up our how-to paint your RV tutorial

 The finishes are exactly what we expected and are extremely happy at the result all way around.
 We’ve given tours of the inside of our RV and have received nothing but compliments on this amazing transformation and makeover.

 So, are you ready to paint your RV interior?
-We hope this tutorial and tips help inspire you to transform your beige and blah camper or motorhome into sassy and spectacular!
+We hope this tutorial and our painting tips help inspire you to transform your drabby camper interior light and airy!